feld-m/case-bi-consultant/README.md

 4. Archive your work and send it to the person who provided you the case via email.
-   NOTE: The archive file should contain your SQL queries and the BI tool outcome – ideally format which allows us to review your work (e.g.,Tableau Packaged Workbook) but any other export will do (e.g., screenshots)
+   NOTE: The archive file should contain your SQL queries and Power BI's outcome – ideally in a format which allows us to review your work (e.g., use import query mode or provide us the DB's credentials in use).

 ### What we’ll be evaluating your submissions on